Should You Tip or Expect Tips for Services in New Zealand?

 It’s quite typical to leave your change with the driver just to make the process easier, but, again, don’t feel obliged.

 First of all, look at you, flashpacker, staying in a hotel!
-You can tip your concierge around NZ$3-NZ$5 if they carried out an amazing service, but it is not expected.
+You can tip your concierge around NZ$3-$5 if they carried out an amazing service, but it is not expected.

 Only if they give you the haircut of a lifetime.
 Otherwise, there is no need to leave a tip.